• vertiginous •

 In Play: Today's adjective may refer to things that spin or go around: "The audience was entranced by the colorful vertiginous motion of the May Pole dance."
 It may also describe something that creates dizziness or the impression of spinning: "The room was positively vertiginous with waltzing couples."
 States similar to that of spinning are also captured by the sense of this word: "Don't ask Gladys Friday how to handle a cantankerous customer: you never know what will come out of that vertiginous mind of hers."

-Word History: Today's Good Word is Latin vertigo "dizziness".
+Word History: Latin vertigo "dizziness" lurks inside today's Good Word.
 This word apparently referred to whirling and spinning for it originates in the verb vertere "to turn", whose root we see in a host of words borrowed from Latin, such as invert, convert, and subvert, all referring to some kind of turning.
 The root from which Latin vert- was derived came through the Germanic languages to English as -ward in such words as toward, upward, and westward.
 It also came through Old Slavic to become Russian vorota "gate", povorot "turn, turning point", and vrata "door" in both Czech and Serbian.
 (We are grateful to Chris Berry for spinning to new heights in the Alpha Agora to come up with today's Good Word.)